Tahmid2019/Doc_ML_Process/Classification_Problem.md

 - **Smart Energy**: Classifying the types of energy consumption patterns for better grid management.
 - **Renewable Energy**: Categorizing weather conditions to optimize the generation of energy from renewable sources.

+### Differences Between Training, Testing, and Validation Sets

+#### Training Set
+- **Purpose**: Used to train the machine learning model.
+The model learns to make predictions by adjusting its parameters based on this data.
+- **Usage**: The primary dataset on which the model is built.

+#### Validation Set
+- **Purpose**: Used to provide an unbiased evaluation of a model fit during the training phase.
+It is crucial for tuning model parameters and preventing overfitting.
+- **Usage**: Not used for training the model, but to make decisions about which models and parameters work best.

+#### Testing Set
+- **Purpose**: Used to provide an unbiased evaluation of the final model fit.
+It assesses how well the model has generalized to unseen data.
+- **Usage**: Only used after the model has been trained and validated.
+It is not used in the model building or tuning process.

+#### When to Use Each
+- **Training Set**: In the initial and main phase of model building.
+- **Validation Set**: Intermediately, during model tuning and to check for overfitting.
+- **Testing Set**: At the end, after the model has been trained and validated, to evaluate its performance on unseen data.

 ## Notes
 A comprehensive understanding of these miscellaneous concepts is crucial for the holistic development and evaluation of classification models.
-They provide the necessary depth and context for effectively tackling real-world problems and succeeding in technical interviews.
+They provide the necessary depth and context for effectively tackling real-world problems.